Sign Up As A Member

 Prize Money Distribution

-At a high level, prize money at the Australian Open breaks down by discipline, including singles, doubles, mixed doubles, and qualifying rounds.
-Here’s a look at that distribution for available 2023 data.
+At a high level, the Australian Open prize money is divided by discipline, including singles, doubles, mixed doubles, and qualifying rounds.
+Here’s a look at the distribution of available 2025 data.

 Event Prize Money % of Total

-However, consistent with other tennis tournaments, the Australian Open’s prize money breaks down further by round, with players earning more the further they progress.
-For context, here’s a table of payouts for the men’s and women’s singles for 2023 by round, including qualifiers.
+However, consistent with other tennis tournaments, the Australian Open’s prize money is divided further by round, with players earning more as they progress.
+For context, here’s a table of payouts for the men’s and women’s singles for 2025 by round, including qualifiers.

-Overall, investment in singles represents the lion’s share of prize money, which isn’t surprising as it draws the most viewership.
+Overall, investment in singles represents the majority of prize money, which isn’t surprising given that it attracts the most viewership and features the biggest draw size.

 Men vs. Women

-Shortly after the new millennium in 2001, the Australian Open followed in the US Open’s footsteps, instituting equal prize money for men and women.
-Although it came over 20 years after the triumph in Flushing Meadows, it was another huge milestone for the sport.
+Shortly after the new millennium, in 2001, the Australian Open followed in the footsteps of the US Open, instituting equal prize money for men and women.
+Although this occurred twenty years after the triumph in Flushing Meadows, it was another huge milestone for the sport.

 Shortly after, the French Open and finally, Wimbledon would follow suit.
 Here’s a look at when each of the Grand Slams switched.